sharathchandrasuroj/numpy-1/doc/neps/array_function_and_unumpy.rst

 -------------------------------------

 Strengths/advantages of ``__array_function__`` (and ``__array_ufunc__`` - we
-will treat them as the same from now on) are:
+will treat these two protocols as one in this document since they're almost identical) are:

 1. It is lightweight and has low overhead.
 2. It composes well without end users having to do anything, or libraries